Best Restaurants Near Petco Park: 2026 Picks

 Local Beer

 If you’re coming to Petco Park with kids or babies, check out our tips for a fun family visit to Petco Park.
 Also you’ll want to come hungry because you’ll find the best eats inside the park.
 No kid deserves to be deprived of the all-American hot dog and cracker jack experience.
-Outside close by Petco Park, you can find iconic San Diego restaurants like The Old Spaghetti Factory (275 Fifth Ave), Ghiradelli Ice Cream on Fifth and Burger Lounge at 528 5th for the best fast-food burger in the area.
+Outside close by Petco Park, you can find iconic San Diego restaurants like The Old Spaghetti Factory (275 Fifth Ave), Ghirardelli Ice Cream on Fifth and Burger Lounge at 528 5th for the best fast-food burger in the area.
+Buca di Beppo at 440 J St. for what they do there.
 You can also venture up to Crack Shack for fried chicken in Little Italy.

 Mexican Restaurants

 Did you know Petco Park is the closest baseball park to Mexico?
 That’s right, home plate is a short, 15-mile dinger away from the Mexican border.
 All other factors aside, if you are coming to San Diego your best choice for cuisine is going to be a Mexican restaurant.
-Unless you are coming to a game on Taco Tuesday.
+Unless you are wanting to grab a taco inside Petco.
+For Mexican dining, consider El Puerto – now under new name and ownership, if you go to 317 10th Ave, you will find El Prieto, not El Puerto.
+Blind Burro at 639 J St. and Taco Centro at 539 Island.
+Other amigos de tu estomago include La Puerta a bit farther away.
+Or if you are visiting from out of town with a kid, Old Town is the answer (and then take the trolley from Old Town).
+For the most authentic Mexican that’s close to Petco Park, check out Las Cuatro Milpas in Barrio Logan.

 Mexican should really be at the top of this list.
 Because it is so consistently excellent and pervasive, we forget what a treat the Mexican food is, especially if you are coming from out of town.